TheDayIsMyEnemy/WeatherCli/README.md

 # WeatherCli

-Simple tool that allows you to get weather data from the OpenWeatherMap API.
+A simple tool that allows you to get weather data using the [OpenWeatherMap](https://openweathermap.org) API.

-It shows the current Weather in your terminal.
+Shows the current Weather in your terminal.

 ## Installation

 Download .NET Core 3.1 SDK.
 Once installed, run this command:

 ```
 dotnet tool install -g weathercli
 ```

-Get a free API key at [https://openweathermap.org/appid](https://openweathermap.org/appid)
+Get a free API key [here](https://openweathermap.org/appid)

 ## Usage